Phil-382453/Utility/README.md

    - The 3rd column - Description - comes from ".Synopsis" in the script file "context-sensitive help"

 * Launching a script.
-   - Enter you list of servers in the left side text box.
+   - Enter you list of servers in the left side textbox (N/A for local script run).
    - Select a script to run.
 Hi-lite and click the run button - or dbl-click script name.
    - For remote execution mode, you will be prompted for credentials to the server(s).
    - The Main app window will minimize and return once the script run is complete.